keith-fajardo/postgres-docker/README.md

 This project is used to create a postgres image and container.

-A dbt image is already created using the Dockerhub Repository called `keithfajardo/i-postgres:latest`.
+A postgres image is already created using the Dockerhub Repository called `keithfajardo/i-postgres:latest`.

 If you just want to use this dockerhub image, you can run:
 ```